tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

   A copyable type is one that can be initialised or assigned from any other object of the same type (so is also movable by definition), with the stipulation that the value of the source does not change. ``std::unique_ptr<int>`` is an example of a movable but not copyable type (since the value of the source ``std::unique_ptr<int>`` must be modified during assignment to the destination). ``int`` and ``string`` are examples of movable types that are also copyable.
 (For ``int``, the move and copy operations are the same; for ``string``, there exists a move operation that is less expensive than a copy.)

-For user-defined types, the copy behavior is defined by the copy constructor and the copy-assignment operator.
+For user-defined types, the copy behaviour is defined by the copy constructor and the copy-assignment operator.
 Move behaviour is defined by the move constructor and the move-assignment operator, if they exist, or by the copy constructor and the copy-assignment operator otherwise.

 The copy/move constructors can be implicitly invoked by the compiler in some situations, e.g. when passing objects by value.